Hetansh-Mehta/StarterHacks2019/README.md

 # StarterHacks2019
-First App Developed :- Emergenc
+First App Developed :- Emergenc by: Cherian, Garima and Hetansh